HGTV: South Africa

 On July 15, 2019, Discovery launched the re-imagined South African version of HGTV on the DStv satellite platform on Channel 177, as well as on the DStv Now streaming platform.

 Bulgaria

 After the closing of Fine Living for Bulgaria (January 2020) starts HGTV.

 France

 A French version of HGTV was officially set to launch on Canal+ in November 2020 and the website was created, but the channel was scrapped.

 Hogar de HGTV

-Hogar de HGTV is a spin-off American Spanish-language network of HGTV, featuring content from HGTV, Discovery, and Food Network dubbed into Spanish, along with some original content delivered natively in Spanish.
-The network was launched on June 30, 2020, and has limited carriage through the Spanish/Latino tiers of national cable providers, including Cox and Spectrum at launch.
-It is distributed exclusively in high-definition.
+Hogar de HGTV is a Spanish-language spin-off of HGTV in the United States, launched on June 30, 2020.
+It features Spanish-dubbed programming from HGTV and related networks, along with some original Spanish-language content.

 Awards

-HGTV was honored with the Academy of Achievement Award for their significant impact on the home and garden décor industry at the 22nd Annual Accessories Resource Team (ARTS) gala event on January 2, 2011.
+HGTV received the Academy of Achievement Award at the 22nd Annual Accessories Resource Team (ARTS) gala event on January 2, 2011.
 In 2012, HGTV won the Dixon Award for Best TV Channel.